ArmanDuha8/ArmanDuha8.github.io/_pages/about.md

 Featured Research Projects
 ======

 ### Power-Law Interacting Spin Models
 Heisenberg-limited entanglement generation in spin-1/2 XXZ models using Floquet engineering for quantum-enhanced sensing.
 <details>
   <summary>Read more</summary>
   In classical sensing, the sensitivity of measurements improves with the number of particles or resources (such as photons or atoms) as 1/√N, known as the Standard Quantum Limit (SQL).
-However, quantumenhanced sensing can leverage entangled states to surpass this      limit and in principle achieve a scaling of 1/N, referred to as the Heisenberg limit, by maximizing the generation of metrologically useful 1entanglement.
+However, quantum-enhanced sensing can leverage entangled states to surpass this      limit and in principle achieve a scaling of 1/N, referred to as the Heisenberg limit, by maximizing the generation of metrologically useful 1entanglement.
 To that end, engineering the many-body dynamics of quantum systems to maximize the generation of useful entanglement is a critical goal for fulfilling the promise of quantum advantage.